-Active surveillance (expectant management) for men with prostate cancer is the postponement of immediate therapy, with definitive treatment (such a brachytherapy, external beam radiation or surgery) if there is evidence that the patient is at increased risk for disease progression.
-Active surveillance is an accepted option for the initial management of carefully selected men with localized, well-differentiated prostate cancer thought to be at low-risk for progression
+Active surveillance for men with prostate cancer is the postponement of immediate treatment or therapy with the following modalities: brachytherapy, external beam radiation, hormonal therapy (androgen deprivation therapy), and or surgery.
+Active surveillance is an accepted option for the initial management of carefully selected men with localized prostate cancer thought to be at low-risk for progression.

 Who are the best candidates for Active Surveillance?: